Blazorise/Blazorise.Articles/news/2025-04-18-release-notes-176/post.md

 ## Known incompatibilities

-As of now, there are no known incompatibilities with the previous Blazorise 1.6.x releases.
-We encourage all users to upgrade to 1.7.6.
+As of now, there are no known incompatibilities with the previous Blazorise **1.6.x** releases.
+We encourage all users to upgrade to **1.7.6**.

 If you experience any unexpected behavior change in your projects after upgrading to 1.7.6, please file an issue on GitHub.

 ## Commercial Support

 Blazorise is an open-source project that thrives on community contributions and support.
-To sustain ongoing development and improvements, we offer commercial licenses that provide additional benefits while ensuring the project's long-term success.
+To sustain ongoing development and improvements, we offer **commercial licenses** that provide additional benefits while ensuring the project's long-term success.

-With a commercial license, you gain access to premium forum support, private repositories, and exclusive community-licensed themes.
+With a commercial license, you gain access to **premium forum support, private repositories, and exclusive community-licensed themes**.
 Your support directly contributes to the enhancement of Blazorise and ensures its continuous growth.

 To explore commercial licensing options, visit our website at Blazorise Commercial.